BEST PLACES TO VISIT IN BARCELONA

 It is all About Gaudi in Barcelona

 Barcelona is – almost – all about Gaudi.
-Gaudi was an important Catalan architect (1852-1926), playing a crucial role in Barcelona.
+Gaudi was an important Catalan architect (1852-1926) and played a crucial role in Barcelona.
 Some of the top tourist attractions in Barcelona were designed by Gaudi.

 It doesn’t matter if you visit Barcelona for one day or one week, his work will always be present, so don’t be surprised to hear his name often connected to the city.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.